Explicit rates of approximation in the CLT for quadratic forms: Introduction

-Assuming the matrices $\mathbb Q$ and $\mathbb C$ to be diagonal, and the independence of the first five coordinates of~$X$, Bentkus and G\"otze (1996) have already reduced the dimension requirement for the bound $\O(N^{-1})$ to $d\ge 5$.
-The independence assumption in BG~(1996) allowed to apply an adaption of the Hardy--Littlewood circle method.
-For the general case described in Theorem~\ref{T1.1}, one needs to develop new techniques.
-Some yet unpublished results of G\"otze (1994) provide the rate $\mathcal O(N^{-1})$ for sums of two independent {\it arbitrary} quadratic forms (each of rank $d \ge 3$).
-G\"otze and Ulyanov~(2003) obtained bounds of order $\mathcal O(N^{-1})$ for some ellipsoids in $\Rd$ with $d\ge5$ in the case of lattice distributions of~$X$.
+Assuming the matrices $\mathbb Q$ and $\mathbb C$ to be diagonal, and the independence of the first five coordinates of $X$, BG (\citeyear{BenGot96}) have already reduced the dimension requirement for the bound $\O(N^{-1})$ to $d\ge5$.
+The independence assumption in BG (\citeyear{BenGot96}) allowed to apply an adaption of the Hardy--Littlewood circle method.
+For the general case considered in Theorem \ref{T11}, one needs to develop new techniques.
+Some yet unpublished results of G\"otze (\citeyear{Go94}) provide the rate $\mathcal O(N^{-1})$ for sums of two independent \textit{arbitrary} quadratic forms (each of rank $d \ge3$).
+G\"otze and Ulyanov (\citeyear{GotUly03}) obtained bounds of order $\mathcal O(N^{-1})$ for some ellipsoids in $\mathbb R^d$ with $d\ge5$ in the case of lattice distributions of $X$.

-The optimal possible dimension condition for this rate is just $d\geq 5$, due to the lower bounds of order $\mathcal O(N^{-1}\log{ N})$ for dimension $d=4$ in the corresponding lattice point problem.
-The question about precise convergence rates in dimensions $2\leq d \leq 4$ still remains completely open (even in the simplest case where $\mathbb Q$ is the identity operator~$\mathbb I_d$, and for random vectors with independent Rademacher coordinates).
+The optimal possible dimension condition for this rate is just $d\geq5$, due to the lower bounds of order $\mathcal O(N^{-1}\log{ N})$ for dimension $d=4$ in the corresponding lattice point problem.
+The question about precise convergence rates in dimensions $2\leq d \leq4$ still remains completely open (even in the simplest case where $\mathbb Q$ is the identity operator $\mathbb I_d$, and for random vectors with independent Rademacher coordinates).
 It should be mentioned that, in the case $d=2$, a precise convergence rate would imply a solution of the famous circle problem.
-Known lower bounds in the circle problem correspond to the bound of order $\mathcal O (N^{-3/4}\, \log^\d N )$, $\d>0$, for~$\Delta_N$.
-Hardy (1916) conjectured that up to logarithmic factors this is the optimal order.
+Known lower bounds in the circle problem correspond to the bound of order $\mathcal O (N^{-3/4} \log^\delta N )$, $\delta>0$, for $\Delta_N$.
+Hardy (\citeyear{Har}) conjectured that up to logarithmic factors this is the optimal order.